tamasseller/home-os/scheduler/docs/overview.md

 ### Time-based waiting

-If a task is waiting for a given instant of time, then it is also contained in a single sleep list.
+If a task is waiting for a given instant of time, then it is also contained in a centralized sleep list.
 The sleep list only ever contains tasks.

 Objects